Jimmy O'Dea: Life

 O'Dea formed a partnership with Harry O'Donovan (died 3 November 1973) whom he first met in a production of You Never Can Tell in 1924.
 Their first show was Look Who's Here at Queen's.
 For more than two decades beginning in 1929 the duo produced two shows a year in Dublin, first in the Olympia Theatre, then in the Gaiety.
 They created O'Dea's most famous character, "Mrs. Biddy Mulligan".
 The role drew on Jimmy's previous manifestations as "Dames" in Variety performances and pantomimes.
 Biddy Mulligan was the representation (caricature, parody and stereotype) of a Dublin street-seller, with all the working-class repartee, wisdom and failings implicit.
 He made a number of recordings of sketches starring Mrs. Mulligan.
 Biddy Mulligan is referenced in many Dublin music hall songs such as "Biddy Mulligan the Pride of the Coombe", "Daffy the Belle of the Coombe" and "The Charladies' Ball".
+Harry O'Donovan also wrote and directed the comedy film Blarney (1938) with O'Dea as star.

-O'Dea made some film appearances, such as Darby O'Gill and the Little People (1959) in which he played King Brian of the little people and Johnny Nobody (1961).
-He also had a successful career in pantomime and toured Ireland and England many times, and is much associated with actress Maureen Potter (1925-2004), with whom he often partnered.
+O'Dea made some film appearances, such as Darby O'Gill and the Little People (1959) in which he played the leprechaun king Brian, and Johnny Nobody (1961) as a postman.
+He also had a successful career in pantomime and toured Ireland and England many times, and is much associated with actress Maureen Potter (1925–2004), with whom he often partnered.

-O'Dea was also a prolific songwriter in his day.
+O'Dea was also a prolific songwriter.
 Many of his songs are still well known to this day, some of them having been sung and recorded by Dublin singer Frank Harte.

 Personal life

 O'Dea married Ursula Doyle.
-Maureen Potter was bridesmaid.
-Seán Lemass was best-man; he would also give the valedictory oration at O'Dea's funeral in 1965.
-Jimmy O’Dea had one child - Christine O’Dea - who married Ursula Doyle’s brother Noel Doyle.
-Christine lives in Toronto.
-Christine and Noel had two boys, Donal and Eamonn.
-Eamonn has 2 daughters, Eve Siobhan and Bridget Kate.
+Maureen Potter was a bridesmaid.
+Seán Lemass, was best man; while Taoiseach, Lemass also gave the valedictory oration at O'Dea's funeral in 1965.